 Congress rejected the Trump administration's previous budget, and this proposal looks set for a similar fate on Capitol Hill.

 With the newly enacted budget agreement, Congress is almost certain to boost funding in several categories, including a previously agreed upon $20 billion over two years for infrastructure.
 How that funding will be allocated is a key question for Congress.
 Appropriators will be working to resolve final funding levels for FY 2018 based on the new caps while also beginning work on next year's budget.

-In spite of the cool reception to the new budget on Capitol Hill, where criticism was bipartisan, it is still critical that advocates speak up for vital programs and needed investment.
+Despite the cool reception to the new budget on Capitol Hill, where criticism was bipartisan, it is still critical that advocates speak up for vital programs and needed investments.

 Top image: Stacks of books containing President Donald Trump's budget for fiscal year 2019.
 AP photo.